chrissok/city-search/README.md

 > Refactor types :any and create missing interfaces.

+> Wrap logics in useMemo and functions in useCallback when needed

 ### How it works:
 > Complete the different inputs of the form and click submit to receive the trip distances.